DL3DV-10K/Dataset/README.md

 ## License

 DL3DV-10K is released under the DL3DV-10K Terms of Use, and the code is released under the Attribution-NonCommercial 4.0 International License.
-The **[DL3DV-10K Terms of Use](https://github.com/DL3DV-10K/Dataset/blob/main/DL3DV-10K_term_of_use.pdf)**  and the [copy](https://github.com/DL3DV-10K/Dataset/blob/main/License.md) of the license are available in this repository.
+The **[DL3DV-10K Terms of Use](https://github.com/DL3DV-10K/Dataset/blob/main/DL3DV-10K_term_of_use.pdf)**, disclaimer, and the [copy](https://github.com/DL3DV-10K/Dataset/blob/main/License.md) of the license are available in this repository.

 Copyright (c) 2023